Christopher Brown

 As an instructor at UT, he is a highly rated professor who has been awarded the University of Texas System Board of Regents' Outstanding Teaching Award and the National Association of Early Childhood Teacher Educators Outstanding Early Childhood Teacher Educator Award.

 In terms of service, he currently serve as the co-editor for the ECE Series at Teacher College Press.
 He is also on the editorial board for the Journal of Early Childhood Teacher Education, the Journal of Research in Childhood Education, and the International Advisory Board for the Journal of Early Childhood Research.
 He has also served as the Past-Chair, Chair, and Chair Elect of the Early Education and Child Development Special Interest Group of AERA.
-Furthermore, at UT, he currently serves as the M.Ed.
-Program Coordinator for the Educational Policy and Program Area and Assistant Graduate Advisor for the ELP department.
+Furthermore, at UT, he currently serves as the Graduate Studies Council Chair and Assistant Graduate Advisor for the ELP department as well as the M.Ed.
+Program Co-Coordinator for the Educational Policy and Program Area.